architecture-building-systems/CityEnergyAnalyst/docs/how-to-create-user-stories.rst

 :USER: Student
 :NEED: understand how the dynamic tool works
-:WHY: = can use CEA more effectively
+:WHY: use CEA more effectively

-The result will be the Title of your user story:
+The result will be the title of your user story:

 **As a** Student **I want to** understand how the dynamic tool works **so I** can use CEA more effectively.